 Supplementation Helps Prevent “Revolving-Door Medicine”

-In order to meet your heart's energy demands, you may need to supplement with the "awesome foursome" if you suffer from coronary artery disease (CAD).
-With CAD, your heart continually overworks to pump blood through inflamed and congested blood vessels and ultimately expends energy must faster than your mitochondria can produce it.
+People suffering from coronary artery disease (CAD) often can’t keep up with the heart’s energy demands.
+With CAD, the heart continually overworks to pump blood through inflamed and congested blood vessels and ultimately expends energy must faster than the mitochondria can produce it.

 If you take pharmaceutical drugs for CVD, you should also supplement with some or all of the "awesome foursome" to prevent nutrient deficiency.
 Beta blockers, for example, which prove effective in stabilizing people during emergency situations and improving symptoms, inhibit the production of enzymes necessary for CoQ10 synthesis.
 Since their long term use can impair your ability to make ATP, adjunctive supplementation with CoQ10 can counteract pharmaceutical side effects associated with energy depletion.